 Nonprofit and Charitable Organizations

-Community Action Agencies (CAAs): Operate in various Texas counties, offering programs to assist with energy efficiency improvements.
+Community Action Agencies (CAAs): These organizations run programs to assist with energy efficiency improvements in a number of Texas counties.

 Eligibility Requirements